pgorman/dangerjaunt/README.md

 **Danger Jaunt to Wonder Vault** is a fantasy roleplaying game "retro-clone" --- a set of rules based on early versions of the original pen and paper roleplaying game, as allowed by the Open Gaming License.

-What sets **Danger Jaunt to Wonder Vault** apart from other games?
+What sets **Danger Jaunt to Wonder Vault** apart from similar games?

-- its short page count
+- short page count, suitable for saddle-stitched booklets
-- its compact page size: available as both US digest (5.5 x 8.5) and A5
+- compact page size, available as both US digest (5.5 x 8.5) and A5
-- a concise writing style
+- concise writing style
-- it provides _enough_ stuff to run a game, but _little enough_ stuff to leave the referee creative space
+- despite brevity, all key game elements included
 - written in Markdown (easy to edit)
 - easily output as PDF or HTML (by Pandoc)